Download the print version from Trove

 - Is access by both internal and external persons monitored?
 Is there a method for identifying anomalous behaviour?

-- Are these measures mainly reactive (review of logs, responding to incidents) or do they also involve real time or close to real time monitoring of access activity? (also see ‘Network security’ section above).
+- Are these measures mainly reactive (review of logs, responding to incidents) or do they also involve real time or close to real time monitoring of access activity, noting that the greater the number of systems and databases you use and amount of personal information you handle, the more important it is to proactively monitor access? (also see ‘Network security’ section above)

 - What points of access (such as access to devices, files, networks, databases, and websites) do you audit?